cesarsotovalero/cesarsotovalero.github.io/_pages/competitions.md

 ---

 <aside class="quote">
-    <em>“You must not only have competitiveness but ability, regardless of the circumstance you face, to never quit." -- <cite>Abby Wamback</cite>”</em>
+    <em>“You must not only have competitiveness but ability, regardless of the circumstance you face, to never quit."</em>
 </aside>

 I'm not a competitive person, but sometimes it is worth to put some pressure on myself participating in competitive events, just to see what happens.